Better Eyesight Without Glasses - What Is the Bates Method?

 In his 1920s book, Better Eyesight Without Glasses, Dr. Bates writes about his own eyesight improvement.
 He had been told by various eye specialists that his lens was "as hard as a stone" and that "no one can do anything for you."
 Through studying his own case intensively, and finding a way to not strain his eyes when wanting to read, he regained an accommodative range of 14 inches.
 That is the ability to focus on objects between 4 and 18 inches from the eyes.
 With repeated practice, Bates was no longer suffering from presbyopic blur.

-Dr. Bates went on to formulate a new set of theories about eyesight, and he developed what later became known as "the Bates Method" to help people improve their sight.
+Dr. Bates went on to formulate a new set of theories about eyesight, and he developed a series of eye exercises that later became known as "The Bates Method, Better Eyesight Without Glasses" to help people improve their sight.

 According to Dr. Bates, poor eyesight is caused primarily by three things: